 Sometimes it is desirable to encode text that includes line breaking decisions and will not be further broken into lines.
-If such text includes hyphenations, the spelling must reflect the changes due to hyphenation: "tugg/ gummi", including the appropriate character for any inserted hyphen.
+If such text includes hyphenations, the spelling needs to reflect the changes due to hyphenation: "tugg/ gummi", including the appropriate character for any inserted hyphen.
 For a list of dash-like characters in Unicode, see Section 6.2, General Punctuation, in [Unicode5.0].

 Hyphenation, and therefore the SHY, can be used with the Arabic script.
 If the rendering system breaks at that point, the display-including shaping-should be what is appropriate for the given language.
 For example, sometimes a hyphen-like mark is placed on the end of the line.
-This mark looks like a kashida, but is not connected to the letter preceding it, looking as if the mark is placed and the line divided after the contextual shapes for the line have been determined.
+This mark looks like a kashida, but is not connected to the letter preceding it.
+Instead, the appearance of the mark is as if it had been placed - and the line divided - after the contextual shapes for the line have been determined.
 For more information on shaping, see [Bidi] and Section 8.2, Arabic, of [Unicode5.0].

 There are three types of hyphens: explicit hyphens, conditional hyphens, and dictionary-inserted hyphens resulting from a hyphenation process.
 There is no character code for the third kind of hyphen.
-If a distinction is desired, the fact that a hyphen is dictionary-inserted and not user-supplied must be represented out of band or by using another control code instead of SHY.
+If a distinction is desired, the fact that a hyphen is dictionary-inserted and not user-supplied can only be represented out of band or by using another control code instead of SHY.